aynfrancesco06/aws-bootcamp-cruddur-2023/journal/week1.md

 ### 7. Applying Docker best practices
   - Try to find the lightest image size for my dockerfiles that can still effectively run the image.
 I.E using node:16.18-alpine instead of node:16.18
   - Implementing healthchecks for monitoring container status

+### 8. Cloud Journey - Pick the right cloud role.
+   - My current outlook on my preferred cloud role.

+  1. The role in cloud I'm aiming for currently is Cloud Engineer/DevOps Engineer

+* What skills do you have that could transfer to this role?
+	- I do have experience with Python Coding, our company encourages its employees to take AWS certs that has learning plans and I did take 2 AWS certs with it.
+	- I do have exposure to the general AWS services (EC2, CloudWatch, S3, DynamoDB, VPCs)
+	- I'm doing side projects that involves Docker and CI/CD pipelines with some AWS service integrations

+* Are you interested more in people, or in data?
+	- Both I'd say, my previous work needed me to be with other people to collaborate on finishing tasks.
+This is where my soft skills are cultivated

+* Do you like to work alone, or more in a team?
+	- I'd like working alone if the workload is sustainable,
+	- Working in a team is also not so bad since I can learn some stuff from them

+* What are the jobs available in your local area?
+	- Lots of DevOps and Cloud Engineer roles that are masked as Front-end/Full Stack
+	- I have to depend on the job descriptions to help me filter what fits my current stack

+2. I will be successful in this role because… I've loved the idea of doing something critically important and solving it.

+* What do you know about what this role does?* What does it take to be successful at this role?
+	- They're the one responsible for the infrastructure of the application
+	- They will be the one to have an overall understanding of the whole product and what improvements should be made with it going forward

+* What about your current skills makes you a good fit for the role?
+	- Not yet, I may have the soft skills as of now.
+But my technical expertise is nowhere near on a level where I can provide value to the client/project

+* Is this role a good fit given my level of experience?
+	- Not yet, I have exposure to other tech (SAP).
+But the DevOps stack is a different tech that requires dedication on learning how to implement it

+* Are there sufficient jobs with this role profile in my area?
+	- Yes there are.

+3. - The FIVE skills I will learn are… Docker, AWS Services, CI/CD Pipelines (Github Actions), Terraform, Python

+4. - The skills I will NOT learn are… Other cloud providers (Azure/GCP), Machine learning/AI, Web Dev, Crypto